netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>excludeInterfaces</b></td>
         <td>[]string</td>
         <td>
-          `excludeInterfaces` contains the interface names that will be excluded from flow tracing.
+          `excludeInterfaces` contains the interface names that are excluded from flow tracing.
 An entry is enclosed by slashes, such as `/br-/`, is matched as a regular expression.
 Otherwise it is matched as a case-sensitive string.<br/>
           <br/>
             <i>Default</i>: [lo]<br/>
         </td>